Aminocd/slate/source/index.html.md

 updated-at | The time and date when the listing was last updated currency-holding-id | The ID of the public or private currency holding that the currency being offered is held in currency-holding-type | Whether the currency holding that the offered currency is held in is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding" active | Whether the listing is active or not.
-Inactive listings can only be inactivated if the listing has not been cancelled. canceled | Whether the listing has been canceled or not.
+Inactive listings can only be activated if the listing has not been cancelled. canceled | Whether the listing has been canceled or not.
 Cancelled listings cannot be uncancelled or reactivated.

 ## List All Listings